Gage-Lieble/learning-react-course/README.md

 # I'm learning REACT following a course
 [Udemy course I'm using! >](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)
-> Using the "React - The Complete Guide (incl Hooks, React Router, Redux)", academied by Maximilian Schwarzmüller, I'm going to learn the basics of react and hopefully beyond the basics!
+> Using the "React - The Complete Guide (incl Hooks, React Router, Redux)", instructed by Maximilian Schwarzmüller, I'm going to learn the basics of react and hopefully beyond the basics!